- Location: Virginia

 If you meet one of the above classifications, then you will have 90 days to complete your renewal once you return to the state by following the standard procedures for renewing listed above.

 The renewal notice you receive from the DMV will indicate if you must meet this requirement before you can renew your registration.
-Typically, vehicles registered in the following areas must have their emissions inspected every two years:
+Typically, vehicles registered in the following areas must have their emissions inspected every 2 years:

 - Arlington County